-Haven L. Hart is the Director, Client Success at TNG.
+Haven L. Hart is the Supervising Consultant & Director of Client Success at TNG.
 She serves as a liaison between Consulting and Content, Marketing, and Business Development to assess and address client needs.
 She also develops systems to ensure efficiency and effectiveness and oversees the quality review process upon engagement completion.
 Her areas of expertise include strategic planning, teaching/training, continuous improvement, program and project management, individual and organizational risk management, threat assessment, and student success.

 Hart is a career higher education professional with more than 30 years of experience in student affairs administration.
 She most recently served as Assistant Vice President for Student Development at Auburn University where she oversaw Career Services and Cooperative Education, Greek Life, Health Promotion and Wellness Services, the Office of Accessibility, Auburn Cares, and Student Conduct.
 She also chaired the Bias Education and Response Team and coordinated the Title IX Process Advisor program.

 Prior to her time at Auburn, she served as Vice President for Student Affairs and Dean of Students at Coastal Carolina University, Dean of Students at Converse College, and Assistant Director of Student Life at the University of Alabama.
 At Coastal Carolina, an award was created in her honor to recognize the impact she had on students.
 She also received the Paul P. Fidler Award for academic partnerships for the state of South Carolina, the National Association of Student Personnel Administrators (NASPA) Region III Bob E. Leach Award for Outstanding Service to Students, the Joseph O. Nixon Award for Outstanding Chief Student Affairs Officer and the Outstanding Student Organization Advisor at both the University of Alabama and Converse College.
 In 2019, she was presented with the Woman of Distinction Award at Auburn’s Women’s Leadership Conference.